liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/03-designing-web-content-with-templates/04-template-taglibs.markdown

 | code execution and privilege escalation, and should be used with caution, if
 | enabled.

-After you've saved your template, @product@ provides a WebDAV URL and static URL.
+After you've saved your template, @sharepoint@ provides a WebDAV URL and static URL.
 These values access the XML source of your structure.
 You can find these URLs by returning to your template after it's been saved and expanding the *Details* section.
 For more information on WebDAV and the uses of the WebDAV